Stevedee925/challengez_app/.cline/scratchpad.md

 # Intermittent Fasting and Journaling App

 ## Background and Motivation
 This project aims to create a mobile application for intermittent fasting and journaling using React Native with Expo.
 The app will help users track their fasting periods, maintain a journal, set challenges, establish rituals, and more.
+Additionally, the app is designed to assist in habit building through techniques like habit stacking and mindset development.
 The development approach will focus on building the frontend with dummy data first, then implementing the backend functionality later.

 ## Key Challenges and Analysis
 1. **State Management**: Efficiently managing app state across multiple features (fasting timer, journal, challenges, etc.)